heygautam2001/QSpiders/java.md

 ## Features of java
 1. It is simple as compare to c
-2. It is plateform Independent
+2. It is platform Independent
 3. It is secure
 4. It has high performance
 5. It is an efficient language